 Founded in 1819 by Thomas Jefferson, the University of Virginia School of Law is the fourth oldest active law school in the country.
 Renovated in 1997 by architectural firm Ayers, Saint, Gross, who also designed the Angelos Law Center at the University of Baltimore, the $35 million facility includes the Caplin Pavilion, Clay Hall, the Withers-Brown Hall, and Slaughter Hall.
 The Caplin Pavilion is the school’s primary ceremonial area, and the Arthur J. Morris Law Library contains over 880,000 volumes.

 30. Harvard Law School, Wasserstein Hall

-Established in 1859, Northwestern University School of Law was built in 1926.
+Established in 1859, Northwestern University Pritzker School of Law was built in 1926.
 James Gamble Rogers designed the law school’s building, which is covered with dark green ivy and dotted with stained glass.
-Constructed of Bedford limestone and dedicated in 1927, this Tudor Gothic structure was funded by Mrs. Rachel Mayer in memory of her husband, and has been an icon of the law school for nearly a century.
+Constructed of Bedford limestone and dedicated in 1927, this Tudor Gothic structure was funded by Mrs. Rachel Meyer in memory of her husband, and has been an icon of the law school for nearly a century.
 The building is four-stories tall and has two three-story wings on each end.
 The Cloister Gardens flank the building’s southern arcade.